-After immigration you will need to make your way to the departures hall.
-The easiest way (and the way we was shown) was to go up to floor 3 via the stairs directly opposite where you exit immigration > straight across that hall way > then back down to floor 1.
+After immigration, you will need to make your way to the departures hall.
+The easiest way (and the way we were shown) was to go up to floor 3 via the stairs directly opposite where you exit immigration > straight across that hallway > then back down to floor 1.
 This is where you’ll find the exits to the metro, buses or taxis.

 If you are flying with CS and making the most of what they have to offer, head to their desk with your boarding pass.
 Here you’ll be given you little travel package (More on that here) as well as some handy tips on getting around the city via the Metro.

 This was what scared me the most about arriving in China.
 Would we be able to navigate the public transport?
 Will there be signs in English?
 If not, will I still be able to understand where I’m going?
 The answer is simply yes.
 Yes, you will.
 It is not too dissimilar to the tube in London.

 If you’re not lucky enough to be given a free Metro card by your airline, simply head to the metro from the airport (it’s right underneath so just follow the escalators down) and purchase one from the machine.
 You can buy one by the journey/day/week etc. or put however much you think you’ll need, so if you’re only going to be doing one trip to the hotel or city and back you’ll likely only need one token as opposed to a full day card – the machines explain it all, and there’s an English option so don’t panic!